DanielOsuoha/DanielOsuoha/README.md

 ## Fun fact and Interests:
-In my free time, I keep up with recent trends, engage in competitive programming, and I play tennis sometimes.
+When I’m not keeping up with the latest tech trends, I enjoy reading tech books and exploring new ideas in innovation.
+I also hit the tennis court occasionally.

 ---
 ## GitHub Stats